Graph sub-sampling for divide-and-conquer algorithms in large networks: Methodology

 \subsubsection{Core-periphery metric}

 Before presenting the divide-and-conquer algorithm, we first discuss the metric from \cite{BORGATTI2000} (BE) used to quantify the CP structure of a network.
-The authors find the correlation between the observed network and a network with ``ideal'' CP structure.
-Let $A$ again be the adjacency matrix for the observed network and $\bc\in\{0,1\}^n$ be the CP labels where $c_i=1$ if node is in the core, and 0 otherwise.
+The authors define the core as a set of nodes which are highly connected with each other, as well as with the peripheral nodes.
+In particular, they find the correlation between the observed network and a network with ``ideal'' CP structure.
+Let $\bA$ again be the adjacency matrix for the observed network and $\bc\in\{0,1\}^n$ be some CP labels where $c_i=1$ if node is assigned to the core, and 0 otherwise.
 Then the BE metric is